Spiele und Medaillen

 Zagitova is also the only female skater to perform two fully back-loaded programs in the 2017-18 season, prior to the implementation of the ‘Zagitova Rule’.

 Skating fans are waiting patiently to see whether they will see more of their hero soon.
-Zagotiva withdrew from contention for the 2020 Russian Championships, meaning that she will not participate in the European or World Championship events this year.
+Zagotiva withdrew from contention for the 2020 Russian Championships, and did not participate in the European or World Championship events.
 “For me, figure skating is all about what I always worked for, and continue working for, since I was four years old,” she said before her hiatus.
 “Forever I will be very grateful to my coaches for the tremendous job we have done.
 I am not planning either to stop or retire.
 I am still part of team Russia and still I can take part in international competitions for team Russia.
 I am continuing my figure skating way with the great support from my coaches.”